 Children’s & Women’s Health

 Dr. Dayna Long is the Director of Community Health and Engagement at UCSF Benioff Children’s Hospital.
 Dr. Long’s research and advocacy examines how to make communities healthier, eliminating inequities that contribute to poor health outcomes for young children and families, by focusing on prevention and reducing the negative social determinants to poor health outcomes.
-Dr. Long is a pediatrician and co-founder of BLOOM: Black Baby Equity Clinic, launched to address health disparities and improve the overall health outcomes for Black children and families; she also founded the Resilient Teens program, which focuses on aiding teens in overcoming adversity and trauma.
+Dr. Long is a pediatrician and co-founder of BLOOM: Black Baby Equity Clinic, launched to address health disparities and improve the overall health outcomes for Black children and families.

 “Now is a transformational moment to redress the inequities that create barriers to Black children’s health and wellness.”